Azure/azure-sdk-for-net/sdk/iot/Azure.Iot.Hub.Service/src/API Design.md

     public virtual async Task<Response<DeviceIdentity>> GetIdentityAsync(string deviceId, CancellationToken cancellationToken = default)

     /// <summary>
-    /// Delete a single device.
+    /// Delete a single device identity.
     /// </summary>
     /// <param name="deviceId">The unique identifier of the device to delete.</param>
     /// <param name="ifMatch">A string representing a weak ETag for this device, as per RFC7232.
 The delete operation is performed